A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Often known simply as the home of Vancouver International Airport (itself on its own, smaller island), Richmond has grown from a small fishing village to a municipality in its own right, with plenty to see and do, particularly for lovers of Asian cuisine.

 Must-do: Bring your appetite to tour a few stops along the Dumpling Trail.
-An online guide to 20 local restaurants helps you craft your own dining tour or follow themed suggestions.
+An online guide to more than 20 local restaurants helps you craft your own dining tour or follow themed suggestions (you can search by dine-in, delivery and takeout).
 The “hole in the wall” itinerary, for example, includes pork, scallop and shrimp gyoza in a Japanese restaurant attached to a car wash and steamed xiao long bao (soup dumplings) in the Lansdowne Centre mall food court.
 Bonus: most destinations are easily accessible by SkyTrain from either Vancouver or the airport.

 The southernmost populated point in Canada, Pelee Island is the largest island in Lake Erie.
 Its mild climate makes it a hub for agriculture and winemaking.
-Get there via ferry from Leamington or Kingsville (depending on the season), both close to Windsor.
+Get there via ferry.
+See updated information here.

 Must-do: Pelee Island is an important stopover for many migratory birds, and is home to the Pelee Island Bird Observatory, for which none other than Margaret Atwood is a board member.
 (A keen conservationist and bird lover, Atwood has had a home on the island for 30 years and has written many of her books there.)
-Sign up for a birding tour with Explore Pelee to see some of the many species that pass through.
+Go on a self-guided bird watching tour with this information from Parks Canada.

 5. Saint-Pierre and Miquelon